HalimaBouzidi/HalimaBouzidi.github.io/_pages/services.md

 ### Academic Teaching

+As a postdoctoral scholar at UCI, I will serve as a lecturer for the following course:

+- **Advanced C Programming** (University of California, Irvine): Winter Quarter 2025

 During my PhD (2021-2023), I served as a graduate Teaching Assistant (TA) for the following courses:

 - **Introduction to Computer Architectures and Operating Systems** (INSA Hauts-de-France): Fall 2021, 2022, 2023